Chorley: Governance

-In 1837, Chorley joined with other townships (or civil parishes) in the area to become head of the Chorley Poor Law Union which took responsibility for the administration and funding of the Poor Law in the area.
-Chorley became incorporated as a municipal borough in 1881, and was governed by a mayor and council of eight aldermen and twenty four councillors.
+In 1837, Chorley joined with other townships (or civil parishes) in the area to become head of the Chorley Poor Law Union, which took responsibility for the administration and funding of the Poor Law in the area.
+Chorley became incorporated as a municipal borough in 1881; it was governed by a mayor, a council of eight aldermen and twenty four councillors.

 The population of the Municipal Borough of Chorley remained roughly static in the 20th century, with the 1911 census showing 30,315 people and the 1971 census showing 31,665.
 Under the Local Government Act 1972, Chorley became the core of a larger non-metropolitan district on 1 April 1974.
 The present Borough of Chorley has forty-two councillors, representing 14 three-member electoral wards in Chorley town council.

 The Member of Parliament for the constituency of Chorley, since 1997, is Lindsay Hoyle, Speaker of the House of Commons.
 He was formerly a Labour MP.

 Geography

 The principal river in the town is the Yarrow.
 The Black Brook is a tributary of the Yarrow.
-The name of the River Chor was back-formed from "Chorley" and runs not far from the centre of the town, notably through Astley Park.
+The name of the River Chor was back-formed from Chorley and runs not far from the centre of the town, notably through Astley Park.
 Chorley is located at the foot of the West Pennine Moors and is overlooked by Healey Nab, a small hill which is part of the West Pennine Moors.
-It is the seat for the Borough of Chorley which is made up of Chorley and its surrounding villages.
+It is the seat for the Borough of Chorley, which is made up of Chorley and its surrounding villages.

 Chorley had a population of 33,424 at the 2001 census, with the wider borough of Chorley having a population of 101,991.
 Chorley forms a conurbation with Preston and Leyland and was once proposed as being designated part of the Central Lancashire New Town under the New Towns Act, a proposal which was eventually scaled back.